Free cookie consent management tool by TermsFeed A156.37 - 2025 Multipoint Locks

 American National Standard for Multipoint Locks

-BHMA has created this series of Hardware Highlights to provide useful, accessible information about Builders Hardware for architects, specifiers, builders, building code officials – anyone with an interest in the devices that hang, control, secure, and trim the doors.
+BHMA has created this series of Hardware Highlights to provide useful, accessible information about builders hardware for anyone with an interest in devices that hang, control, secure, and trim the doors.
+BHMA is the trade association which represents almost all of the North American manufacturers of builders hardware.
+One of its main activities since 1983 has been the development and maintenance of ANSI-approved standards for many separate product categories.

 Below are an explanation and some examples of the evaluations conducted for certification: